gazaskygeeks/code-academy-workshops/README.md

-# code-academy-workshops
+# Code Academy Workshops

-A repository to hold readme files for various workshops run by the GSG Code Academy.
-Also includes schedules.
+This repo holds files relating to workshops taught in the GSG Code Academy.

+Workshops can be found [here](./workshops/README.md)

+Weekly Schedules can be found [here](./schedules/README.md)